Pensions

 Depending on when your pension started, there are multiple ways to determine what you owe.

-There’s at least one thing certain in life, both before and after retirement: taxes.
+There’s at least one thing sure in life, both before and after retirement: taxes.
 If you receive retirement income, you’ll need to determine what taxes you owe on that money to avoid an unpleasant surprise on Tax Day.
-You might assume, then, that the answer to “Is pension income taxable?” is pretty straightforward.
+You might then assume that the answer to “Is pension income taxable?” is pretty straightforward.

 But are pensions taxable?
-Yes and no. The answer depends on whether you paid taxes on the money before you contributed it to your retirement fund.
+Yes and no. The answer depends on whether you paid taxes on the money before contributing it to your retirement fund.
 If not, you’ll owe taxes.
 This article will help you better understand pensions and annuities and their taxability.

 What Are Pensions and Annuities?

-But before you start researching whether pension income is taxable, it’s also important to consider another kind of retirement income: annuities.
-Like a pension, an annuity can issue a monthly payment to you after you stop working.
+But before you start researching whether pension income is taxable, it’s essential to consider another kind of retirement income: annuities.
+An annuity can issue a monthly payment like a pension after you stop working.
 If you have an annuity, that means you signed a contract with an insurer at some point earlier in life and will receive payments under the terms of that contract.

-It’s important to look at how pensions are taxed.
+It’s essential to look at how pensions are taxed.
 With all retirement income, whether you pay taxes or not depends on whether you paid taxes when you put the money into the account.
-The IRS is going to get its money one way or another, so if you didn’t pay taxes when the money went in, you’ll pay taxes when you take it out.
+The IRS will get its money one way or another, so if you didn’t pay taxes when the money went in, you’ll pay taxes when you take it out.

 Questions about your pension or annuity?
 We're here to help.